-Mary Potter Hospice’s education programme aims to give other health professionals in the community the skills they need to provide the best palliative care.
+Mary Potter Hospice’s Palliative Care education programme aims to give health professionals in the community the skills and knowledge they need to provide the best palliative care.

 We maintain strong links with the tertiary educational institutions in our region, including the University of Otago Wellington, Victoria University of Wellington, Massey University Wellington and Whitireia Polytechnic.
 Some of our staff are visiting lecturers at these institutions.